Academic Degrees: Ph.D. in French and Educational Studies, Emory University; M.A. in French literature, Emory University

 In curriculum design, I aim to move away from more traditional classroom structures and include experiential and virtual learning contexts.
 The Beginning French II course is contextualized around Paris and its arts, media, neighborhoods, and housing and students immerse themselves virtually in Parisian life.
 With the support of a grant from the Harvard Inititiative for Learning and Teaching (HILT) (2017-2018), I collaboratively developed a virtual reality (VR) project for this course that immerses students in the lives of four diverse Parisians who live in the same quarter of Paris (in collaboration with Rus Gant, Chris Dede, and Wonda VR).
-I have been invited to speak about the initiative at various conferences and institutions including Yale, Princeton, MIT, Wellesley, Bennington, and Columbia and the project was featured in Boston.com (What we learned at Hub Week 2018) and the Educause Review (Three Examples from the Field AR and VR in Teaching and Research).
+I have been invited to speak about the initiative at various conferences and institutions including Yale, Princeton, MIT, Bennington, and Columbia and the project was featured in Boston.com (What we learned at Hub Week 2018) and the Educause Review (Three Examples from the Field AR and VR in Teaching and Research).
 The teaching team and I were fortunate to receive the ABL Connect award for Teaching Innovation from Harvard's Center for Teaching and Learning (2018) for this VR program and its accompanying pedagogical materials.
-Details on this project will be featured in a chapter entitled "Engagement and Immersion in Virtual Reality Narratives" (in press, Multilingual Matters) and an article entitled "Culture and Vision in Virtual Reality Narratives" (in press, Foreign Language Annals).
+Details on this project are featured in a chapter entitled "Engagement and Immersion in Virtual Reality Narratives" (2020, Multilingual Matters) and an article entitled "Culture and Vision in Virtual Reality Narratives" (2020, Foreign Language Annals).
 Expanding on the work from this project, we received an additional HILT grant to support virtual reality pedagogical initiatives across Harvard (2019-2020) (with Susan Berstler & Rus Gant).
+I was also honored to receive the Innovation in Language Program Direction Award in 2020 for my efforts to implement online teaching as Director of Language Programs in RLL at Harvard during the pandemic from the American Association of University Supervisors and Coordinators.